JBHarrison5/bingo/README.md

 # Next Steps

+Improve UX
-Improve UX.
-Generate the PDF document on a separate page rather than rendering onto the same page as the form
+- Generate the PDF document on a separate page rather than rendering onto the same page as the form

 Create a full scale bingo game
 - User can log in and have saved games